orlanthi/icons-in-terminal/README.md

 ```bash
 $ echo -e $oct_location # note the '-e'
 ```
-| Note: The above only works if using bash version 4.2 or greater. ie: this won't work on some versions of OS X.
+> Note: The above only works if using bash version 4.2 or greater. ie: this won't work on some versions of OS X.

 ### Emacs integration

 You will need to `require` both `icons-in-terminal.el` (which has been installed into `~/.local/share/icons-in-terminal`) and `font-lock+.el` which you will have to clone somewhere from [github](https://github.com/emacsmirror/font-lock-plus).
-(Thanks to thanks to thomasluquet, see https://github.com/sebastiencs/icons-in-terminal/pull/12/files).
+(Thanks to @thomasluquet, see [here](https://github.com/sebastiencs/icons-in-terminal/pull/12/files)).
 For example, your emacs init file might contain:
 ```el
 (add-to-list 'load-path "<PATH TO CLONED FONT LOCK PLUS>")
 (require 'font-lock+)